hexbatch/apple-core/core-docs/step-5-types/type-overview.md

-# Token types
+# Element types

-A token type is a template to make a token from,
+AN element type is a template to make an element from,

-Token types can have many parents type parents, but the attributes have to allow this to happen (attributes in different types may prevent some combinations)
+Element types can have many parents type parents, but the attributes have to allow this to happen (attributes in different types may prevent some combinations)

-Token types can have one or more parents, they can have many ancestors.
+Element types can have one or more parents, they can have many ancestors.
-Tokens cannot be ancestors or parents of themselves.
+Elements cannot be ancestors or parents of themselves.

 Types cannot change ownership.